crnsingi/mern-ecommerce/README.md

 ### Create APIs to manage essential functions such as adding, displaying, and updating products, managing cart items, and handling user authentication.

 ### Develop an admin panel, enabling administrators to manage products directly on the platform.
-This tutorial offers a comprehensive guide to building a robust eCommerce application.

 ## Features: